jeffswartz/opentok-android-sdk/README.md

 This is a beta version of the OpenTok Android SDK.
 The Samsung Galaxy S3 is the only supported device for use with this SDK.

 The OpenTok Android SDK lets you use OpenTok video sessions in apps you build for Android devices.
-This means you can use OpenTok video sessions that connect Android users with each other and with web clients and apps build using the OpenTok iOS SDK.
+This means you can use OpenTok video sessions that connect Android users with each other and with web clients and apps built using the OpenTok iOS SDK.

 For information on OpenTok, see [http://www.tokbox.com/opentok](http://www.tokbox.com/opentok).